-Africa targets $5 Billion Project Pipeline as Green Economy Summit Returns for Fourth Edition
+Africa Targets $5 Billion Project Pipeline As Green Economy Summit Returns For Fourth Edition

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, November 21, 2025/ -- The critical climate negotiations at COP30 in Belém, Brazil, are underscoring the urgent need to translate global ambition into tangible investment and action.
-This imperative resonates directly with the upcoming fourth edition of the Afric’’s Green Economy Summit (AGES), scheduled for–24–27 February 2026 at the Century City Conference Centre in Cape Town.
-A’rica’s transition to a climate-resilient, low-carbon future will take centre stage at th— event—powered by lead partner Sanlam Investments. ’his year’s edition underscores a shared commitment to accelerating investment ’nto Africa’s green and blue economies at a defining moment for global climate action.
+The critical climate negotiations at COP30 in Belém, Brazil, are underscoring the urgent need to translate global ambition into tangible investment and action.
+This imperative resonates directly with the upcoming fourth edition of the Africa's Green Economy Summit (AGES), scheduled for 24–27 February 2026 at the Century City Conference Centre in Cape Town.
+Africa's transition to a climate-resilient, low-carbon future will take centre stage at the event-powered by lead partner Sanlam Investments.
+This year's edition underscores a shared commitment to accelerating investment into Africa's green and blue economies at a defining moment for global climate action.

-Organised by the VUKA Group und“r the theme “From Ambition to Action: Scaling Inves’ment in Africa’s Green an” Blue Solutions,” AGES 2026 will bring together institutional investors, development finance institutions, innovators, governments and sustainability leaders intent on unlocking climate-aligned capita’ for the continent’s most pressing development priorities.
+Organised by the VUKA Group under the theme“From Ambition to Action: Scaling Investment in Africa's Green and Blue Solutions,” AGES 2026 will bring together institutional investors, development finance institutions, innovators, governments and sustainability leaders intent on unlocking climate-aligned capital for the continent's most pressing development priorities.
 With more than 580 delegates, over 150 investors, and 200 project developers expected, the Summit reflects a growing pipeline of investment opportunities estimated at USD 5 billion across renewable energy, sustainable infrastructure, climate-smart agriculture, digital climate intelligence, adaptation technologies and climate finance platforms.

-“Africa stands at the frontier of both clima”e risk and innovation,” says Emmanuelle Nicholls, Portfolio Director for the Gre n Economy at VUKA Group.
-“AGES exists to bridge that gap by connecting scalable, investment-ready projects with partners who ca” finance measurable impact.”
+“Africa stands at the frontier of both climate risk and innovation,” says Emmanuelle Nicholls, Portfolio Director for the Green Economy at VUKA Group.“AGES exists to bridge that gap by connecting scalable, investment-ready projects with partners who can finance measurable impact.”

 Through sessions exploring Article 6 cooperation, nature and biodiversity finance, climate-resilient infrastructure, water and city systems, industrial decarbonisation, and the role of digitalisation in strengthening trust and integrity, AGES 2026 positions African stakeholders at the forefront of designing investment-ready pathways for a just and nature-positive transition.